BhaktiRaval/CI_CD-pipeline-instructions/README.md

 <li>Approval is tied to the environment on the deployment job, not the entire stage.</li>
 <li>If your stage has multiple jobs, only the deployment job referencing the environment waits for approval.</li>
 <li>If your stage has just one deployment job targeting the environment, effectively the whole stage is gated by the approval.</li>
+<li>If reques is not approved in configured timeline then that stage will be skipped.</li>
 </ul>